 - If you end up going to a hearing, the court will assign a lawyer for your child if there are safety/wellbeing concerns and the court considers it necessary.
 This person is not your lawyer, or the other parent's lawyer, they are your child's lawyer.
 They must meet with the child (unless there is a very good reason not to do so).
-Their job is to: - Find out what the child wants and where the child wants to live - Try and work out what's best for the child (even if this isn't what the child wants) - To work out what to do, the judge has to make sure that: - What the child wants is taken into account - Any decisions are made quickly (respecting children's sense of time) - The child will have continuity and stability in relationships with significant family members, especially both parents, but including extended family/whānau - The child will be safe and free from violence (including physical, psychological and sexual abuse) - The child's identity (culture, language and religion) is honoured - Some important things to note: - The best interests of the children always come first - You should aim to make child-centred decisions when trying to work out parenting arrangements. - There's no presumption that mothers will get the children, or that you can share the children 50:50 - You can't fool the court into thinking that you are a good parent
+Their job is to: - Find out what the child wants and where the child wants to live - Try and work out what's best for the child (even if this isn't what the child wants) - To work out what to do, the judge has to make sure that: - What the child wants is taken into account - Any decisions are made quickly (respecting children's sense of time) - The child will have continuity and stability in relationships with significant family members, especially both parents, but including extended family/whānau - The child will be safe and free from violence (including physical, psychological and sexual abuse)

+- The child's identity (culture, language and religion) is honoured - There has not been history of family violence.
+If there has ever been a protection order against one of the parents, this must be considered by the judge. - Some important things to note: - The best interests of the children always come first - You should aim to make child-centred decisions when trying to work out parenting arrangements. - There's no presumption that mothers will get the children, or that you can share the children 50:50 - You can't fool the court into thinking that you are a good parent